 Karl Lagerfeld is one of the fashion industry’s most decorated designers.
-He currently helms Chanel’s ready to wear and couture lines and designs for his own label, in addition to collaborating with Sylvia Fendi to create Fendi’s ready-to-wear collections.
-Renowned for his renaissance-like intelligence, Lagerfeld’s voracious intellect informs his dry, sporadically controversial wit, and imbues his aesthetic with cultural and historical reference points.
-The designer is an impressive linguist as well.
-“He speaks German, English, French, Spanish," calculated Hilary Alexander of the Daily Telegraph, "and for all I know, Russian and Mandarin."
+He currently helms Chanel’s ready-to-wear and couture lines, designs for his own label, and collaborates with Sylvia Fendi to create Fendi’s ready-to-wear collections.
+Celebrated for his renaissance-like intelligence, Lagerfeld’s aesthetic is imbued with cultural and historical reference points.
+The designer is also an impressive linguist, versed in German, English, French and Spanish.

 Lagerfeld was hired as Pierre Balmain's assistant after winning the coats category in a design competition sponsored by the International Wool Secretariat in 1955.
 In 1958, after three years at Balmain, he moved to Jean Patou where was involved in the design of ten haute couture collections.
 Following a brief stint at Tiziano, a couture house based in Rome, Lagerfeld began to freelance for French fashion house Chloé in 1964.
-At first Lagerfeld designed a few pieces each season, but soon enough, he was designing the entire collection.
+At first Lagerfeld designed a few pieces each season, but soon he was designing the entire collection.
 In 1970, he began a short design collaboration with Curiel, following which he began his collaboration with Fendi.

-Lagerfeld founded his own line, Karl Lagerfeld, in 1984, telling Vogue, “I’ve not been dreaming all my life to have my name over a shop.
+The designer founded his own line, Karl Lagerfeld, in 1984, telling Vogue, “I’ve not been dreaming all my life to have my name over a shop.
 Now, we’ll put it there because it’s the right moment to do it; and I made this name, why not use it?”
 Lagerfeld sold the brand to the Tommy Hilfiger group in 2005.
 He remains its chief creative and is directly involved in the design process.